For a safe & comfortable sleep

 Cots sold in NZ should meet the latest New Zealand Safety Standard (AS/NZS 2172:2003).
-Only use a cot clearly and correctly labelled with this standard.
-Second-hand cots may not meet the standard, for example, the gap between cot bars may be too wide.
+Only use a cot that is clearly and correctly labelled with this standard.
+Second-hand cots may not meet the standard.
+For example, the gap between cot bars may be too wide.

 Mattress safety check

 Check that your mattress is the correct size for the cot so there is no more than a 2cm gap between the mattress and cot frame.
 Your cot will also state which depth of mattress can be used safety.

 Baby mattresses should be a firm surface, without added toppers or sheepskins.
 A wool underlay should also be a firm surface when used for newborns.

 Mattress protectors should be waterproof, breathable and fit securely.
 Remember to remove all plastic packaging before using the mattress!

 Position the mattress flat, rather than elevated or tilted.